-With the passing of C.S.’s dad who was a revered teacher at Hunter College I am reminded of the passing of the rabbi that saved my life.
+With the passing of C.S.’s dad who was a revered teacher at Hunter College I am reminded of the passing of the rabbi who saved my life.

 Back then I was still wrapped up in running with the DeCeps.
 Everyone would meet up at CyberTron (Printing H.S.) and decide what the day would entail.
 Running through West 4th Street or resolving some beef at one of the city’s high schools.
 I wasn’t aimless, but I was prA’li just shameless.
 I met the rabbi and his family indirectly and quite by accident.
 I went into the Metropolitan Lumber and Hardware store on 10th Ave that was up the block from Printing H.S.
 (Graphic Communications H.S. for those not from NYC).
 They had a ‘Help Wanted’ sign posted in their window I had spotted and since this put me close to the fools at Printing, plus what I considered an endless amount of tools like boxcutters and hammers I was always down to work.